nextlevelshit/web-coding-classes/WCC-Session-3/index.md

 ### Style sheets (CSS)

-While having an element highlighted you will find the element-specific stylings.
+While having an element highlighted you will find the element-specific styling.
 Styles are mostly attached to the `class` attribute of the HTML element.

 ```css